deevroman/better-osm-org/README.md

 ### Ideas

 - [ ] in-browser reverter
-- [ ] Changesets feed like who did it
+- [ ] Changesets feed like "who did it?"
-- [ ] Jump to overpass from tags
+- [ ] Jump to Overpass from tags
 - [ ] Mark reviewed changesets
 - [ ] Public transport viewer and validator
 - [ ] Collapse name tags